 Speed over completeness.
 Chatbase's crawler is thorough but slow.
 We trade crawl completeness for speed — if you have 30 public pages, we get them all.
 If you have 3,000 pages of internal documentation, Chatbase handles that scale better.

-Predictable pricing over tiers. saavos Starter is $19/month for 1,000 messages — no surprise jump at 2,000.
-Pro ($49) covers 3,500 messages, Business ($199) covers 15,000 with metered overage above that (overage billing is in beta; current overages are absorbed by saavos until metered billing ships, target 2026-06).
+Predictable pricing over tiers. saavos Solo is $9/month for 1,000 messages — no surprise jump at 2,000.
+Builder ($24) covers 3,500 messages and is the top tier.
+There's no per-message overage on any plan — the bot simply pauses at its monthly cap, so there's no surprise bill.
 You know your ceiling before you pay.
 This matters less to enterprises and everything to the founder with cash-flow anxiety.

 Mobile-first embeds.
 Chatbase's widget is good on desktop and passable on mobile. saavos's embed loads asynchronously — the widget doesn't block your page render, and the chat panel opens in an iframe at /embed/<bot> only when a visitor taps the launcher.
-(We haven't published proprietary load-time benchmarks yet; if mobile latency matters to your buyers, test on the free tier before deciding.)
+(We haven't published proprietary load-time benchmarks yet; if mobile latency matters to your buyers, test on the no-card preview before deciding.)

 Honest about limitations.
 We don't market "AI lead qualification" or "personality-driven brand voice" because those don't work yet. saavos deflects simple, repetitive questions.
 Escalation fallback, conversation logs, and email handoffs — yes.
 Complex workflows — no.